batmanlab/Mammo-CLIP/README.md

 <br/>
 <sup>1</sup>BU ECE, <sup>2</sup> BUMC, <sup>3</sup> Pitt DBMI <br/>

-## **⚠️ We are still modifying the Mammo-CLIP pretraining code to remove redundant parts.
-Currently, the pretraining does not support distributed training.
-We are working on it.
-Feel free to use the downstream code with the checkpoints.**

 ## FAQ

 After going through the instruction, it is recommended to visit